How Much Does a Wedding Planner Cost in DC, MD, and VA? (2026 Real Talk Edition)

 Catherine & David's Luxury Hotel Extravaganza

-Okay, let's talk about the stuff that might not be in that initial quote.
-Not trying to scare you, just want you to go in with eyes wide open:
+Beyond the headline fee, watch for design and décor, premium rentals, transportation, permits, overtime, travel, and extra assistants.
+These are the extras that may not be in your first quote.
+Not trying to scare you, just want you to go in with eyes wide open.

 • Creating timelines that actually work